 Homelessness is difficult to measure precisely.
 Census figures suggest it increased in Lower Hutt by 41 per cent between the 2006 and 2013 censuses to 913 people.
 However, there have been increases in the number of people in temporary and emergency housing – including hostels – over the past two years.
 As homeless people are often in transient situations or difficult to contact, the true number is higher than official data indicates.
 Social service agencies and the Ministry of Social Development believe housing hardship and homelessness have increased over the last two years.

 The underlying causes of homelessness are structural – poverty, a lack of affordable housing, inequality and government policy.
-A person or family’s individual circumstances, that can make them more susceptible to becoming homeless, include poor physical or mental health, inadequate income and financial problems, relationship breakdown or family violence and alcohol or drug abuse.
-Age is also a factor, with a worrying number of Lower Hutt’s young people lacking secure housing.
+A person or family’s individual circumstances, that can make them more susceptible to becoming homeless, include poor physical or mental health, inadequate income and financial problems, relationship breakdown or family violence, and alcohol or drug abuse.
+Age is also a factor, with young people being particularly vulnerable to homelessness.

 All it can take to push a family out of their homes is a redundancy, unexpected costs, a relationship breakdown or a period of illness.